 5. Strategic evaluation

 Every company, whether it is a corporation or a start-up, should have a well-defined business process - that is, a roadmap for salespeople to follow when dealing with business cases.
-However, the trader must be able to judge for himself which solution is best in a particular business situation.
+However, the salesman must be able to judge for himself which solution is best in a particular business situation.

 Among other things, they must decide: